Xionites

+xwn) Khionites, Chionites, (Note: /ˈxjoʊnaɪts, ˈxiː-/ KHYOH-nyts-,_-KHEE-oh-nyts) or Chionitae were a nomadic people in the Central Asian regions of Transoxiana and Bactria.

-The Xionites appear to be synonymous with the Huna peoples of the South Asian regions of classical/medieval India, and possibly also the Huns of European late antiquity, who were in turn connected onomastically to the Xiongnu in Chinese history.
+The Xionites appear to be synonymous with the Ḥūna peoples of classical/medieval India, and possibly also the Huns of European late antiquity, who were in turn linked onomastically to the Xiongnu in Chinese history.

-They were first described by the Roman historian, Ammianus Marcellinus, who was in Bactria during 356–357 CE; he described the Chionitæ as living with the Kushans.
+They were first mentioned by the Roman historian Ammianus Marcellinus who was in Bactria during 356–357 AD; he described the Chionitæ as living with the Kushans.
 Ammianus indicates that the Xionites had previously lived in Transoxiana and, after entering Bactria, became vassals of the Kushans, were influenced culturally by them and had adopted the Bactrian language.
-They had attacked the Sassanid Empire, but later (led by a chief named Grumbates), served as mercenaries in the Persian Sassanian army.
+They had attacked the Sassanid Empire, but later under the leadership of Grumbates, served as mercenaries in the Persian Sassanian army.

-Within the Xionites, there seem to have been two main subgroups, which were known in the Iranian languages by names such as Karmir Xyon and Spet Xyon.
+The Xionites seem to have been made up of two main subgroups, which were known in the Iranian languages by names such as Karmir Xyon and Spet Xyon.
 The prefixes karmir ("red") and speta ("white") likely refer to Central Asian traditions in which particular colours symbolised the cardinal points.
 The Karmir Xyon were known in European sources as the Kermichiones or "Red Huns", and some scholars have identified them with the Kidarites and/or Alchon.
-The Spet Xyon or "White Huns" appear to have been the known in South Asia by the cognate name Sveta-huna, and are often identified, controversially, with the Hephthalites.
+The Spet Xyon or "White Huns" appear to have been known in India by the cognate Shweta-Huna (श्वेतहूण), and are often identified, controversially, with the Hephthalites.